Guadua angustifolia Plants for Export

 Additional Planting Instructions and Consultancy

 A pdf with detailed planting instructions is send by email when ordering our Guadua plants.
-Rest assured that our team is available at all times for additional consultancy and help if required.
+Rest assured that we are available at all times for additional consultancy and help if required.

-Contact us for more information and prices.
-Fill in the form below and we'll get back to you within 24 hours!
+Request a Quote for more information and prices below, and we'll get back to you within 24 hours!

 Important!
-Unfortunately, the USDA prohibits the import of live bamboo (plants, seeds), therefore we cannot export Guadua plants to the USA.
+Unfortunately, the USDA prohibits the import of live bamboo (plants and seeds), therefore we cannot export Guadua plants to the USA.
 More info can be found on the ABS website.